-On Wednesday, May 23, 2001, Amerigon Incorporated, a California corporation ("Amerigon" or the "Company"), will hold its 2001 Annual Meeting at its headquarters located at 5462 Irwindale Avenue, Irwindale, California 91706-2058.
+On Wednesday, May 22, 2002, Amerigon Incorporated, a California corporation, will hold its 2002 Annual Meeting at its headquarters located at 5462 Irwindale Avenue, Irwindale, California 91706-2058.
 The meeting will begin at 10:00 a.m. (local time).

-Only holders who owned common stock or Series A preferred stock at the close of business on the record date, March 28, 2001, can vote at the Annual Meeting or any adjournments that may take place.
+Only holders who owned common stock or Series A preferred stock at the close of business on the record date, April 19, 2002, can vote at the Annual Meeting or any adjournments that may take place.
 At the Annual Meeting, you will be asked to:

 - 1. Elect directors to the Board of Directors; - 2.
-Approve amendments to the 1997 Stock Incentive Plan principally to permit the granting of stock-based awards; and - 3.
+Approve amendments to the 1997 Stock Incentive Plan; and - 3.
 Attend to other business properly presented at the meeting.